GoogleCloudPlatform/microservices-demo/kustomize/README.md

 | [Memorystore](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/docs/memorystore.md)                     | The vanilla Online Boutique deployment uses the default in-cluster `redis` database for storing the contents of its shopping cart.
 The Memorystore deployment variation overrides the default database with its own Memorystore (redis) database.
 These changes directly affect `cartservice`. |

 ## Deployment Instructions (Memorystore)
+### Prerequisites
+Make sure you are working on Google Cloud Platform (GCP) on either a [new or existing project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console).

+For this deployment, it is not required to have an already-running deployment of Online Boutique, but it will speed up the process.
+It is recommended to use the [built-in Terraform setup with Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/terraform).

+### Run the deployment options
 1. While in the `microservices-demo` directory, enter the `terraform/` directory.
     ```
     cd terraform